-Section 1 - District Profile {Demographics} Strength - West Rusk Junior High has 253 students enrolled with 15 teachers, 4 paraprofessionals, we share 3 teachers and 1 para with the High School on campus.
+Section 1 - District Profile {Demographics} Strength - West Rusk Junior High has 243 students enrolled with 15 teachers, 4 paraprofessionals, we share 3 teachers and 1 para with the High School on campus.
 West Rusk Junior High is a school-wide Title I campus.
 At this time, 71% of our students are economically disadvantaged.
-Our student demographics consist of 14% African Americans, 27% Hispanics, 58% White, and 1% American Indian.
+Our student demographics consist of 9% African Americans, 31% Hispanics, 52% White, and 8% two or more.

-Weakness - Our daily attendance rate needs to improve is currently 95% and needs to improve to 98%
+Weakness - Our daily attendance rate needs to improve is currently 96.95% and needs to improve to 98%